fanjum11/leos/README.md

 ### CONTRACT CREATOR
 The contract creator (to be a DAO in the future) will deploy the smart contract.

 The contract creator will also transfer the unclaimed tokens of every test and the STX paid for the tokens to the contract creators wallet periodically.
-The unclaimed tokens will be claimed after a predetermined interval of 10,000 blocks.
+The unclaimed tokens can be claimed long after all the test winners are allowed to claim their rewards.
+Currently this is a predetermined interval of 10,000 blocks after any test rewards can be claimed by the test winners .

-### AS A COMPANY THAT WANTS TO REWARD PEOPLE FOR LEARNING
+### AN ENTITY THAT WANTS TO REWARD PEOPLE FOR LEARNING

-The company is expected to create learning materials as well as tests based on the learning materials.
+The entity (company, organization, DAO, individual etc) is expected to create learning materials as well as tests based on the learning materials.
 These will be available on a web page for now and on IPFS in the future.
-We call this as the test creator.
+We call this entity as the test creator.

 The test creator creates the test by purchasing EDU tokens in lieu of STX.
 STX is paid to the contract.